 A few years ago now, our women's ministry focused on friendships.
 The Lord gave me this word about the importance of relationships through the book of Ruth.
 I had the privilege of teaching this at our women's retreat that year.
 For those of you who were at that retreat, this will be a recap.
 For those of you who are new to our church family, this is the heart of our women's ministry that we call R.E.A.L.
 Women.

 I have always thought Ruth's story was a nice story, kind of a Cinderella type story.
 But this time rather than look at it through the eyes of "the fair maiden meeting her prince charming," I read it this time as an example of an authentic relationship between women.
 I like to call it a "real-ationship."
 As I was reading it I discovered the four building blocks to a R.E.A.L. women friendship.
-R.E.A.L. being the acronym for respect, encouragement, accountability and love.
+R.E.A.L. being the acronym for respect (1 Peter 2:17), encouragement (1 Thessalonians 5:11), accountability (Proverbs 27:17) and love (1 Peter 4:8).

 The first block being respect.
 In Chapter 1 verses 15-18 it says "'Look,' said Naomi, 'your sister-in-law is going back to her people and her gods.
 Go back with her.'
 16 But Ruth replied, 'Don't urge me to leave you or to turn back from you.
 Where you go I will go, and where you stay I will stay.
 Your people will be my people and your God my God.
 17 Where you die I will die, and there I will be buried.
 May the Lord deal with me, bit ever so severely, if anything but death separates you and me.'
 When Naomi realized that Ruth was determined to go with her, she stopped urging her."
 Ruth obviously respected Naomi for the kind of life she lived.
 She respected her enough to want to follow her to a foreign land.
 In return, Naomi respected Ruth enough to allow her to go with her.